 Plastic Surgery: The New Beauty Norm?
 1

 This is a good topic to speak about specifically now because the recognition of all of the make-over suggests.
-I have always been curious about why human beings, basically ladies, have this concept that they are predicted to appear in a sure manner that allows you to “fit in” with society.
+I have always been curious about why human beings, basically ladies, have this concept that they are predicted to appear in a sure manner that allows them to “fit in” with society.

 Plastic Surgery